twilson63/ngUpload/readme.md

 ### Some rule of thumb

 * Any html element that supports the click event can be used to submit the form marked with the __ng-upload__ directive, as long as such elements are marked with the __'upload-submit'__ directive.
+If you use an input element with a type of submit then you do not have to mark it with upload-submit.
 * Make sure you import the __'ngUpload'__ module in your angularJS application.

 Applying this rules, the sample above can be re-written as